 Transitional DPT Program Outcomes

 The program produces graduates who are clinically competent to identify and develop new clinical services and to practice autonomously as primary clinical care practitioners.
-The primary focus of the degree is on clinical competence and expertise with the opportunity for specialization in one of four practice areas (orthopaedics, neurology, pediatrics, and geriatrics).
+The primary focus of the degree is on clinical competence and expertise with the opportunity for specialization in the student’s preferred practice area.
 Graduates are expected to continue in clinical practice, serve in policy-making and leadership positions in their communities, and to pursue teaching roles consistent with professional goals.
 Those graduates with significant clinical experience may also seek board certification as clinical specialists and/or positions as clinical faculty in physical therapy education programs.

 Transitional DPT Degree Requirements

-Degree requirements include completion of 30 credits of approved coursework beyond the professional entry-level degree.
-This program is only be offered on a part-time basis conducted over two years.
+Degree requirements include completion of 27 credits of approved coursework beyond the professional entry-level degree.
+This program is only offered on a part-time basis conducted over two years.
 The curriculum is built around three interactive core components:

 - Clinical Foundation Core